17 Apr Immunization Information from the Public Health Office in Sapporo

 The natural immunity that a mother passes onto her baby starts to decrease soon after birth.
 A baby’s immunity to whooping cough and chickenpox, for example, is said to decrease naturally by the age of 3 months and measles by 1 year.
 After this period your baby’s immune system will start to produce his or her own antibodies.
 Vaccination is important to help protect your baby against illnesses.

 There are two kinds of vaccinations: routine vaccination and non-routine vaccination.
 Routine vaccination is free of charge if you receive it during the period designated by law.
 Please take your boshi-techo (mother and child health handbook), the booklet for vaccinations and your health insurance card to the health center or hospital where you intend to have your child vaccinated.
 We need to confirm your baby’s name, address and date of birth.

 Before your baby is vaccinated,you have to fill out the questionnaire from your booklet for vaccination and submit it.

 After your baby is vaccinated, a member of the health care staff will register it in your boshi-techo.
 Make sure to have the information filled out in your boshi-techo, whenever your child is vaccinated.

-Note： Vaccination Certification 1
+Note： Vaccination Records 1

 Ask your doctor to write a document of your children’s vaccinations in English, for future use before you leave Japan.